dcleere/extractor/README.md

 ingest → extract → ground pipeline wired together with a stub client (`tests/test_pipeline.py`). `uv run extractor` itself still hits the real, paid API on purpose — that's a separate, deliberate step.

+Claude generated these unit tests.
+Note that I did not review them in the scope of this exercise.

 ## Notes